thanhtutcorsg/hta-wps/pages/terms-of-use.md

 11 HTA reserves all rights to deny or restrict access to this Site to any particular person, or to block access from a particular internet address to this Site, at any time, without ascribing any reasons whatsoever.

 #### **Links "from" this Site to other websites**

+12 This Site contains hyperlinks to websites which are not maintained by HTA.
+HTA is not responsible for the contents of those websites and shall not be liable for any damages or loss arising from access to those websites.
+Use of the hyper-links and access to such websites are entirely at your own risk.

+13 Hyperlinks to other websites are provided as a convenience to the user.
+In no circumstances shall HTA be considered to be associated or affiliated in whatever manner with any trade or service marks, logos, insignia or other devices used or appearing on websites to which this Site is linked.

+#### **Links "to" this Site from other websites**

 14 Except as set forth below, caching and links to, and the framing of this Site or any of the Contents are prohibited.